Oh Land: 2022–present: Xtra EP and Loop Soup

 Between 15 May and 4 June 2022 Oh Land played Anna I in the opera Manualen & De syv dødssynder, performed in Danish and German.

 On 11 October 2022, Oh Land announced (via Instagram) she was working on an all-Danish EP to be released later that year and an international album coming out in spring of 2023.
 "Bad Timing" was announced as a Danish single on 19 October, with the EP, Xtra, following on 11 November and featuring including three more tracks.

 In June 2023, Oh Land announced a new album Loop Soup would be released in September 2023.

 Between 9 and 21 November, a ballet adaptation of Julefeber was performed at the Aarhus Theater with music composed by Oh Land.

 Personal life

 Øland moved from Denmark to New York City in 2010.
 She lived in the Williamsburg neighbourhood of Brooklyn.
 In 2016, she moved back to Denmark.

 She married artist and designer Eske Kath in 2013 at a zoo in Denmark.
 On 14 February 2016 she gave birth to her first son Svend in New York.
 The family moved to Søborg, a northern suburb of Copenhagen, after Svend was born.
 The pair subsequently split, with their separation being finalized on 23 October 2018.

 She has a small dog named Ujan that travels with her sometimes.
 On 21 August 2020 Øland gave birth to her second son by her boyfriend, Adi Zukanović, known to the public as Moust; the child's real name remains a family secret.
+On 19 July 2025 she give birth to her third child and her second with Zukanović, a girl.
+On 6 December 2025 she revealed that her daughter was treated for a “rare and fast growing” cancer in 2025.